laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-11/day-2/lecture-materials/handling-input-in-react.md

 <br>
 <br>

-**The sandbox will look something like this once the above setup is complete:**
+**The app will look something like this once the above setup is complete:**

 <img src="https://i.imgur.com/ntFDX0q.png">